Wellbeing Essentials: Nutrition

 Boosting your nutrition doesn’t have to be extreme, just mindful.

-The key is to focus on nutrients as the body’s fuel, rather than calories that need to be counted, and to make some small changes that can have big impact.
+The key is to focus on nutrients as the body’s fuel rather than calories that need to be counted and to make some small changes that can have a big impact.

 Hydrate your body – find the hidden water in your food